 Overcoming Opioids: Easing an epidemic 1 doctor at a time

-In this May 4, 2017 photo, Melissa Jones, a nurse educator with Alosa Health, explains educational materials on opioids and managing pain at a doctor's office in Elizabeth, Pa.
+In this May 4, 2017 photo, Melissa Jones, right, a nurse educator with Alosa Health, speaks with Dr. Dorothy Wilhelm in an exam room at a medical office in Monroeville, Pa.
 Jones visits medical offices in western Pennsylvania to educate doctors about new opioid prescribing guidelines.

 Add your comments below